Court rejects request to sideline San Jose State volleyball player on grounds she’s transgender

 The tournament starts Wednesday in Las Vegas, but top-seeded Colorado State and second-seeded San Jose State have byes into Friday’s semifinal matches.

 Judge Crews and the 10th Circuit noted the request for the emergency injunction was filed in mid-November, less than two weeks before the tournament was scheduled to start.
-The complaint could have been made weeks earlier.
+The complaint could have been made weeks earlier, both courts said.
 The first conference forfeit happened Sept.
 28. All the schools that canceled games against San Jose State acknowledged at the time that they would take a league loss, Crews noted.

 The players and others who sued are disappointed that the appeals court found it would be “too disruptive” to enter an injunction the day before the tournament is scheduled to start, said William Bock III, an attorney for the plaintiffs.